Alcohol and your health

 Alcohol slows down your brain's control over your breathing.
 Drinking too much can cause your breathing to drop causing unconsciousness or even death.

 Alcohol is diluted by the water content in your body.
 Females have more fat and less water, so the alcohol is not diluted as much.
-This is why females get drunk quicker than men.
+This is why women get drunk quicker than men.

 Long term effects